 Figure 39.
 Histograms of several activation foil reactions produced with Sampler re- sults.

 The contribution to the total uncertainty from neutron transport, as manifested in the fluence uncertainty, and reaction cross-section uncertainty was determined for the reactions that utilized the IRDFF nuclear data.
-Reactions that were completed solely in Sampler have this information convolved in the results and are not included in Table 9.
+Reactions that were completed solely in Sampler had this information convolved in the results and were not included in Table 9.
 The

 The uncertainty contributions were largely dominated by the fluence uncertainty as expected since the reactions were chosen for low uncertainty over the activation range.
 The fluence uncertainty was nearly constant for all high energy threshold reactions covering the TN portion of the spectrum, which was caused by all four reactions having a very similar functional form and energy coverage.
-In general, non-threshold reactions experienced lower transport uncertainty because the reaction occurs over all energy ranges which reduces volatility in the reaction mechanism.
+In general, non-threshold reactions experienced lower transport uncertainty because the reaction occured over all energy ranges, which reduces volatility in the reaction mechanism.

 Table 9.
 Contributions to total uncertainty for activation reactions utilizing IRDFF nuclear data.